ssfsx17/ffpnp/Jobs/WhiteMage.md

 - Arisega (80 MP) (multi) - Revives all downed allies with full HP.
 Against undead, it attempts to destroy all undead instantly.
 - Diadem (60 MP) (single/multi) - Intellect * Level * 3 holy damage.
 - Disjunctionga (90 MP) (multi) - Ends all statuses, and attempts to instantly-kill summoned creatures.
 If the targeted team has any members with the X-Zone status, then their statuses are ended too, thus bringing them back.
 Cannot be reflected.
+- Esunada (120 MP) (multi) - Removes all harmful status conditions.
 - Holy (60 MP) (single/multi) - Spirit * Level * 3 holy damage.
 - Hurricane (60 MP) (single/multi) - Spirit * Level * 3 wind damage.
 - Rearise (70 MP) (single) - Causes Rearise status (10).
 - Renew (98 MP) (multi) - Fully restores HP.
-Against undead, it does an amount of non-elemental damage equal to the target's maximum HP, and Magic Defense is applied.
+Against undead, it acts as a magical attack for an amount of non-elemental damage equal to the target's maximum HP, and Magic Defense is applied.